busypeoples/busypeoples.github.io/_posts/2014-06-21-d3-polymer-elements.markdown

 ###The Basics
 **Polymer** is about custom elements, as everything is an element from a Polymer point of view.
 Polymer is not the only library that enables creating custom elements, we could achieve the same with _AngularJS directives_ or _ember.js components_ for example.
-For a very detailed explanation of what the differences between Polymer elements and angular directives check [this answer on stackoverflow](http://stackoverflow.com/questions/18089075/what-is-the-difference-between-polymer-elements-and-angularjs-directives)
+For a very detailed explanation of the differences between Polymer elements and angular directives check [this answer on stackoverflow](http://stackoverflow.com/questions/18089075/what-is-the-difference-between-polymer-elements-and-angularjs-directives)

 Why would we even consider trying to build custom elements in the first place?